Danilovic: I was so pumped when I won my first ITF title

 Danilovic reflects on her 2024 season with pride, with a run to the last-16 at Roland Garros inspiring her to believe next year could be even more profitable.

-"I would say it has been a very successful year," reflected the 23-year-old.
+"I would say it has been a very successful year," she said.
 "There is always room for improvement, but I won a lot of tough matches when I was always halfway to a defeat.

 "The highlight was Roland Garros, for sure, and I hope the next one will be even better.
 Throughout my career, I have had very good wins against top players since I was very young.
 I always knew I could play against them, but you always need a little push to show you can do it.
 I had a very bitter, sweet feeling after the Madrid loss against (Collins) as it was 7-6 in the third.